Avatar photo

 Click to enlarge

-With DCA, depending on the market path, at year-end you’ll end up with fewer or more shares… and the value of your Acme investment will be different with each scenario.
+With DCA, depending on the market path, at year-end, you’ll end up with fewer or more shares… and the value of your Acme investment will differ with each scenario.

 A declining market would result in a larger number of shares… at a lower average price.